stefanches7/markdown-cv/index.md

 <hr>
 `08.2021-06.2022`
 Data Analyst at __PainLab Munich__
-- • Picking candidates for EEG biomarkers of Chronic Pain.
+- • Used statistical modelling to find candidates for EEG biomarkers of Chronic Pain.
 <hr>
 `04.2021-07.2021`
 Application Engineer at __Mentalab__